urbit/docs/arvo/clay/scry.md

 ## t

-A scry with a care of `%t` will return a `(list path)` of all files in the given directory, or just a `(list path)` of the single file if it's a file.
-This is done recursively so will provide files in sub-directories as well.
-The paths will be fully qualified except for the ship, desk and case.
-If the directory or file specified does not exist, it will return null.
+A scry with a `care` of `%t` will return a `(list path)` of all files in the given directory, or just a `(list path)` of the single file if it's a file.
+This is done recursively so will provide files in subdirectories as well.
+The paths will be fully qualified except for the `ship`, `desk` and `case`.
+If the directory or file specified does not exist, it will return an empty `list`.

 Examples: